b-ritter/javascript-notes/README.md

 # javascript-notes
 Just some javascript miscellany.
-Each file demonstrates some concept or code snippet.
-Please take a look at the test cases associated with file.
+Please take a look at the test cases associated with file to glean the point of the example.

 ## Requirements
 You need to have [node]('https://nodejs.org/en/') and either [yarn]('https://yarnpkg.com/en/') or [npm]('https://www.npmjs.com/')installed.